 “I don’t want to be here!”
 Tommy cried.

 “Don’t be scared,” said the creature.
 “You’re just seeing pictures.
 Nobody can really shoot you.
-But these are real pictures.
-This riot is actually happening in the world, as we speak.
+But this riot is real.
+It’s happening as we speak.
 I bet you didn’t know that, did you?”

 “No,” said Tommy.